Part IX

 Acknowledges light, shadows, and mirrors as inseparable facets of the inner landscape.
 Each reflection, whether judged “positive” or “negative,” offers invaluable data about conditioning, potential, and relationship to the interconnected web of existence.
 It all arises inside the cave.

-Remembers the cave is the internal world.
-It is the dynamic field generated by the interplay between nervous system, psyche, and the energetic information received.
+Tracks the edges of perception.
+The inner world is a dynamic field generated by the interplay between nervous system, psyche, and the sensory information they receive.
 The “walls” of the cave mark the current boundaries of perception and self-awareness: edges that can be explored, understood, and consciously expanded from within.

 The Brain as Architect — Neuroscience and Subjective Reality